Our Disciplic Succession:

 No imitation

-When one begins to practice Krsna consciousness all his anarthas, or impurities, will leave him.
-Then he will be able to understand the Pastimes of Lord Krsna.
-But first his Guru must consider him a qualified candidate, then that spiritual authority will describe the Pastimes of Radha and Krsna—not before.
-If we hear those Pastimes without being qualified they will destroy our spiritual bhakti-lata-bija, the seed of the creeper of devotion.
+When one begins to practice Krishna consciousness all his anarthas, or impurities, will leave him.
+Then he will be able to understand the pastimes of Lord Krishna.
+But first his Guru must consider him a qualified candidate, then that spiritual authority will describe the pastimes of Radha and Krishna—not before.
+If we hear those pastimes without being qualified they will destroy our spiritual bhakti-lata-bija, the seed of the creeper of devotion.
 They will kill us—that is they will destroy our spiritual life of devotion and we will fall into the hellish garbage of sahajiyaism, or imitationism.

 naitat samacharej jatu, manasapi hy anisvarah